nais/doc/docs/services/leader-election/README.md

 The leader election configuration does not control which pod the external service requests will be routed to.

 ## Elector sidecar

 When you [enable leader election](how-to/enable.md), NAIS will inject an elector container as a sidecar into your pod.

-When you have the `elector` container running in your pod, you can make a HTTP GET to the URL set in environment variable `$ELECTOR_PATH` to see which pod is the leader.
+### Simple API

+The environment variable `$ELECTOR_GET_URL` contains a URL that can be used to `GET` the current leader.
+Previously, the environment variable `$ELECTOR_PATH`[^1] was used for this API, and it is still available for backwards compatibility.

-This will return a JSON object with the name of the leader, which you can now compare with your hostname.
+The simple API returns a JSON object with the name of the leader, which you can now compare with your hostname.

+[^1]: Contains only hostname and port, without the protocol.
+E.g. `localhost:4040`.

+### Server Sent Events API

+The environment variable `$ELECTOR_SSE_URL` contains a URL that can be used to subscribe to leadership changes using Server Sent Events.

+This will emit an event whenever there are changes to leadership, and you can use this to update your application accordingly.

 ## Caveats